-TissueGnostics is a solution provider for Precision Medicine and provides fully integrated cutting-edge tissue cytometers including a multitude of configurations from multispectral & high-throughput scanning to contextual tissue cytometry.
+TissueGnostics is a solution provider for Precision Medicine offering fully integrated cutting-edge tissue cytometers including a multitude of configurations from multispectral & high-throughput scanning to contextual tissue cytometry.
 The goal of TissueGnostics is to bring the same type of phenotypical analysis of single cells from Flow Cytometry into tissue context.

 Analysis of immunohistochemical markers